I’m pleased to share with you that I’m a blogger for the Huffington Post! Here’s the link to where you can find my posts.

 I began blogging here in August 2010.
 It was a scary but exciting proposition then.
 It’s still exciting, and the only frightening thing is, perhaps, the fear of running out of things to say.
 So far, so good.

-And here’s the icing on the cake: In the two years I’ve been blogging, I’ve been Freshly Pressed FOUR times!
+And here’s the icing on the cake: In the three years I’ve been blogging, I’ve been Freshly Pressed FOUR times!
 Here are the links to my FP’d posts: On Notice, The Fake Family Tree, Broken Hearts & The Road Not Taken, and The Race is On.
 Fourth time is the charm, right?
 Honestly, how much joy can a girl take?

 The honors continued when, I received The Versatile Blogger Award.
 (Thanks, Writingfeemail’s Blog!)
 Then, I was the proud recipient of the Kreativ Blogger Award!
 You can read all about it and find out who I in turn bestowed the award upon, in my post, London Actress Picks Me!
 Since then, I’ve been honored with four more awards: the No Hoops, two more Versatile Blogger Awards, and the Irresistibly Sweet Blog Awards.